dictionary-african-christian-biography/dictionary-african-christian-biography.github.io/_pages/07.get-involved/contribute/contribute.md

 Checks should be made out to Boston University School of Theology, and clearly marked as support for the _Dictionary of African Christian Biography._ Funds are administered by the Center for Global Christianity and Mission (CGCM), under the direction of Professor Dana Robert.

-To donate online visit [www.bu.edu/cgcm/donate-2/](http://www.bu.edu/cgcm/donate-2/).
+**To donate online:**
+ Visit [www.bu.edu/cgcm/donate-2/](http://www.bu.edu/cgcm/donate-2/).
 After clicking on the red button at the bottom of the page, you will be redirected to a donation page.
 Then follow these steps:

 1) Click on the red button that says "CLICK HERE TO CHOOSE A FUND"
 2) When the box pops up, scroll down using the arrow or the square scroller to the list of "SCHOOLS AND COLLEGES" and select “School of Theology”